-- From: Define the earliest position in the interaction at which the speaker should be found and then select one of the following: - Secs Abs: The number of seconds from the beginning of the interaction. - Secs Abs from End: The number of seconds from the end of the interaction.
-That is, the event must be found no earlier in the interaction than this number of seconds from the end of the interaction. - relative to the beginning of the previous item in the expression.
+Condition Description Position From: Define the earliest position in the interaction at which the speaker should be found and then select one of the following: Secs Abs: The number of seconds from the beginning of the interaction.
+Secs Abs from End: The number of seconds from the end of the interaction.
+That is, the event must be found no earlier in the interaction than this number of seconds from the end of the interaction.
+Secs Rel to Start of Prev: The number of seconds relative to the beginning of the previous item in the expression.
+This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
+Otherwise, selecting this is the same as selecting Secs Abs.
+Secs Rel to End of Prev: The number of seconds relative to the end of the preceding item.
 This option will work only if the operator connecting the two elements is Conditional AND (->).
-Otherwise, selecting this is the same as selecting Secs Abs. - Secs Rel to End of Prev: The number of seconds relative to the end of the preceding item.
-This option will work only if the operator connecting the two elements is Conditional AND (->).
-Otherwise, selecting this is the same as selecting Secs Abs from End. - available options.
+Otherwise, selecting this is the same as selecting Secs Abs from End.